-The Ninnescah Sailing Association will celebrate the end of the summer season and beginning of fall with its annual fireworks display at Cheney Lake on Sunday, September 1, 2019 according to our NSA contact and the announcement in their newsletter.
+The Ninnescah Sailing Association will celebrate the end of the summer season and beginning of fall with its annual fireworks display at Cheney Lake on Sunday, September 5, 2021 according to the NSA calendar.

 They’ve been doing this for over 20 years.
 The fun starts at 9 p.m. on Sunday.